 Eric Schmidt describes Google as more than just a tool.
 In his speech at D: All Things Digital, he says, “we’re trying to move from answers that are link-based to answers that are algorithmically based, where we can actually compute the right answer.”

 A search engine is a tool that responds with links.
 Google is a solution – a way to provide people with answers.
-Back in 1999, the best way to do this was providing links to relevant sources, and Google did so.
+Back in 1999, the best way to do this was by providing links to relevant sources, and Google did so.
 Now, as algorithms make it possible to provide answers directly, Google is moving toward that.

 Try typing “London temperature” directly in Google.
 Before the search results, you’ll see a box where you’re shown the most recent temperature for the city and the temperature predictions for future dates.